An Intervention Short Story

 The third man also stepped back, wide-eyed, then tried to turn and run.
 Of course he could not turn or run, held as he was by an invisible force.
 Two more manifestations of this strange unseen energy held back the pair of henchmen as Jack came close to the leader and locked eyes.

 -Wow, Rincewind comes into his powers at last.- Illy gently mocked.

 -Impressive kit this- Jack replied. – If only I could somehow use it to read his mind.-

 Jack paused to think carefully.

-He raised his staff and managed to set it to continually generate a small sparking electrical discharge at the tip.
+He raised his staff and set it to continually generate a small sparking electrical discharge at the tip.
 He moved the staff slowly forward until it nearly touched the man’s nose, and a small spark jumped the gap.
 The man shrieked, though Jack had calculated that the pain would be minimal.